apache/fluo-uno/README.md

 its dependencies.

-First, run the command below to download the binary tarballs of Fluo's dependencies (i.e Accumulo, Hadoop, and Zookeeper) and their corresponding file hashes and signatures.
+First, run the command below to download the binary tarballs of Fluo's dependencies (i.e Accumulo, Hadoop, Zookeeper and Spark) and their corresponding file hashes and signatures.
 It will use the Apache download mirror specified by `APACHE_MIRROR` in env.sh.
 Other mirrors can be chosen from [this website][1].
 This command will also output hashes and signatures (if you have `gpg` installed) of the downloaded software.
 It is important to inspect this output before installing the software.

     fluo-dev download

-Next, run the following command to setup Fluo's dependencies (Hadoop, Zookeeper, & Accumulo):
+Next, run the following command to setup Fluo's dependencies (Hadoop, Zookeeper, & Accumulo) as well as Spark:

     fluo-dev setup

 The `setup` command will install the downloaded tarballs to the directory set by `$INSTALL` in your env.sh.
-It will then configure and run Hadoop, Zookeeper, & Accumulo.
+It will then configure and run Hadoop, Zookeeper and Accumulo.

 Confirm that everything started by checking the monitoring pages of Hadoop & Accumulo:
  * [Hadoop NameNode](http://localhost:50070/)